DataDog/documentation/content/en/developers/dogstatsd/_index.md

 {{< img src="metrics/dogstatsd_metrics_submission/dogstatsd.png" alt="dogstatsd"   >}}

-As it receives data, DogStatsD aggregates multiple data points for each unique metric into a single data point over a period of time called _the flush interval_ (ten seconds, by default).
+As it receives data, DogStatsD aggregates multiple data points for each unique metric into a single data point over a period of time called _the flush interval_ (ten seconds).

 ## Setup